castai/terraform-provider-castai/docs/resources/autoscaler.md

 Optional:

 - `max_cores` (Number) defines the maximum allowed amount of vCPUs in the whole cluster.
-- `min_cores` (Number) defines the minimum allowed amount of CPUs in the whole cluster.
+- `min_cores` (Number, Deprecated) defines the minimum allowed amount of CPUs in the whole cluster.
+This field is deprecated.